Clinical Research Fellowship in GI Cancer

 Applications for the Merck-AGITG Clinical Research Fellowship in GI Cancer are now closed.

-The Merck-AGITG Clinical Research Fellowship in GI Cancer is a prestigious two-year Fellowship (2021-2022) at the Royal Marsden Hospital, London, valued at AUD$150,000.
+This prestigious one-year Fellowship at the Royal Marsden Hospital, London, is valued at £65,500 GBP (AUD$123,000) which includes employer pension and tax contributions, per NHS salary scale AUD$150,000.
 The Fellowship provides early career researchers with an opportunity to work in the busiest GI clinic in the UK and to assist in the development of collaborative links between the AGITG and UK research groups.

 A major objective of the activity is to foster career development by encouraging the beneficial experience of a different research environment.